 The department will not be able to support a request for a J-1 waiver.
 If you chose to pursue a waiver and apply for our position, neither the UW nor UWMF will reimburse you for your legal or waiver fees.

 To ensure full consideration, please apply by July 17, 2022.
 The position will remain open and applicants may be considered until the position is filled.
 Applications must be received through our online UW application system.
 Applications submitted outside of this system will not be considered.

 Interested candidates are required to use the online UW Job Application system to submit the following:

--A cover letter describing 1) your interest in this position, 2) what you would bring to the Department of Radiology, 3) how the Department could contribute to your career, and 4) how you would contribute to the Department's mission to foster an inclusive, equitable, and diverse workplace.
+- Cover letter describing the following: 1) Reasons for your interest in this position, 2) What you would bring to the Department of Radiology, 3) How the Department could contribute to your career objectives, 4) Description of your research interests, 5) How you would contribute to the Department mission to foster an inclusive, equitable, and diverse workplace.